Courage-1984/Dataset-Forge/docs/usage.md

   - `pip install vulture pytest pytest-cov coverage pyan3 pyflakes`

 Review the actionable report and detailed results before submitting code or documentation changes.

+## Using Umzi's Dataset_Preprocessing

+You can access Umzi's Dataset_Preprocessing from the main menu (option 9: 🧩 Umzi's Dataset_Preprocessing).
+This menu provides the following workflows:

+- **Best Tile Extraction**: Extracts the most informative tile(s) from images in a folder.
+Prompts for input/output folders, tile size, complexity function, and other options.
+- **Video Frame Extraction**: Extracts frames from a video based on embedding distance.
+Prompts for video path, output folder, model, and threshold.
+- **Image Deduplication**: Create embeddings for all images in a folder, or find duplicate clusters from embeddings.
+Prompts for folders, model, and thresholds.
+- **IQA Filtering**: Filter or sort images by IQA score using various algorithms.
+Prompts for input folder, algorithm, and thresholds.
+- **Embedding Extraction**: Extract and print the embedding for a single image.

+All options are fully interactive, use Dataset Forge's input and printing utilities, and are covered by robust unit and CLI tests.
+See the main menu for access.